CCA-Public/diskimageprocessor/README.md

 * Run the install script with sudo privileges:
 `sudo bash install.sh`

-After running the install script, either select "Disk Image Processor" from the "CCA Tools" directory on the Bitcurator desktop or use the CLI:
-`python /usr/share/ccatools/diskimageprocessor/diskimageprocessor.py` .

 ## Credit

 Inspired by [Jess Whyte's work at the University of Toronto's Fisher Rare Book Library](https://saaers.wordpress.com/2016/04/12/clearing-the-digital-backlog-at-the-thomas-fisher-rare-book-library/comment-page-1/), especially the [Disk-ID-md5deep script](https://github.com/jesswhyte/Disk-ID-md5deep/).